a-r-r-o-w/uptrain/blog.md

 ### What is Masked Language Modelling?

-MLM is a task which involves masking/removing (think of it like adding blanks to a sentence to create fill-in-the-blanks style questions) some of the words in a sentence and making a model predict those words based on remaining contextual information.
+MLM is a task which involves masking/removing some of the words in a sentence and making the model predict those words based on remaining contextual information.
+Think of it like adding blanks to a sentence to create fill-in-the-blanks style questions.
 In BERT, this is used as a pre-training task to allow it to learn a general understanding of the language.
 Masking involves randomly or algorithmically replacing words with a special `[MASK]` token.

 An example of masking is as follows: